-Integration strategy stands for HOW individual modules will be combined together during Integration testing.
+Integration strategy stands for HOW individual modules will be combined during Integration testing.

-The individual modules can be combined together in one go or they can be joined one by one.
+The individual modules can be combined in one go, or they can be joined one by one.
 A decision on how to put the pieces together is called the Integration Strategy.

 There are 3 strategies – Big Bang, Top Down Integration & Bottom Up Integration.

 If the modules are all integrated together in one shot, it is called Big Bang.
 Big Bang is not preferred because it is difficult to find out which module interfaces caused the errors.

 So, the modules can be put together in two other typical ways, they can integrated from the top to bottom or bottom to top.